rewathkafley/docker-nginx/README.md

 # Customization
-Customizations are of our own for specfic requirements to Selise Bhutan.
+Customizations are of our own for specific requirements to Selise Bhutan.